Washington D.C. and Baltimore Securities Fraud Attorneys

 In 2012, the CEO of Advanced Medical Optics Inc.(AMO), James Mazzo, was in hot water for insider trading with a close friend Douglas V. DeCinces who is a professional baseball player that represented teams including the Baltimore Orioles and St. Louis Cardinals.
 For about 4 years, James Mazzo was reportedly responsible for revealing information about confidential details regarding AMO and Abbott Industries.
 This allegedly resulted in DeCinces purchasing securities attributed to AMO, around the same time that Abbott Industries was looking into acquiring it.
 As the merger details developed, DeCinces supposedly hinted, to a few of his colleagues, insider information which reportedly gave DeCinces and his teammates a profit of $1.3 million and $1 million dollars, respectively.
 James Mazzo was reportedly ordered to pay civil penalties upwards of a million dollars and DeCinces settled claims against him as well.
 These settlements still need to receive final approval by the court.

 Even in the nation’s capital and birthplace of our country’s national anthem, fraud is inevitable.
 Misleading schemes on both sides of the law need to be represented by professionals that understand the complexities of securities law.
-The Securities Fraud lawyers of Malecki Law handle a wide variety of securities cases, including whistleblowers, unsuitability claims, defective securities products, regulatory matters, investigations, contract negotiations and regulatory proceedings just to name a few.
+Malecki Law’s securities fraud attorneys handle a wide variety of securities cases for Baltimore and D.C. area residents, including whistleblowers, unsuitability claims, defective securities products, regulatory matters, investigations, contract negotiations and regulatory proceedings just to name a few.

 To schedule a free initial consultation with Malecki Law, please call (212) 943-1233, or email firstname.lastname@example.org